-In this article we’ll cover every common problem that causes a dirt bike to not idle, how to fix it as well as the less likely issues in case you’ve already tried everything else.
+In this article we’ll cover every common problem that causes a dirt bike or motorcycle to not idle, how to fix it, as well as the less likely issues in case you’ve already tried everything else.

 À 2 stroke or 4 stroke dirt bike that won’t stay running is actually a fairly common problem.
 Some causes are very easy and quick to fix, but some bikes require a little more investigating to solve the real issue.

 Before you get started, there’s a couple of things you should know so that you don’t break anything, and that you actually understand what you’re doing to make it much quicker the next time you have a problem.

 The first tip is to only do one thing at a time.
 If you’re messing with multiple things, you’re a lot more likely to cause even more problems.

 In the event that you do fix your problem, if you did 2 or 3 different “fixes”, then you may miss out on a “learning experience”.

 The second tip is to always start with the easiest thing, then work your way to more involved ways to identify the root problem.

 Why would you start with the most difficult and time consuming option?
 Save your time and money and pick the easiest thing to check first.
 For example, is there enough gas in the tank, and is the idle screw properly set?